CVMI-Lab/clip-beyond-tail/README.md

-# Generalization Beyond Data Imbalance: A Controlled Study on CLIP for Transferable Insights
+# What Makes CLIP More Robust to Long-Tailed Pre-Training Data?
+A Controlled Study for Transferable Insights

-Legacy title: *What makes CLIP robust to pre-training data imbalance?*

 By [Xin Wen](https://wen-xin.info),  [Bingchen Zhao](https://bzhao.me), [Yilun Chen](https://yilunchen.com/about/), [Jiangmiao Pang](https://oceanpang.github.io/), and [Xiaojuan Qi](https://xjqi.github.io/).

-This is the official repository for our NeurIPS 2024 paper [Generalization Beyond Data Imbalance: A Controlled Study on CLIP for Transferable Insights](https://arxiv.org/abs/2405.21070).
+This is the official repository for our NeurIPS 2024 paper [What Makes CLIP More Robust to Long-Tailed Pre-Training Data?
+A Controlled Study for Transferable Insights](https://arxiv.org/abs/2405.21070).

 ## What is this paper about
 Severe data imbalance naturally exists among web-scale vision-language datasets.
 Despite this, we find CLIP pre-trained thereupon exhibits notable robustness to the data imbalance compared to supervised learning, and demonstrates significant effectiveness in learning generalizable representations.